If the substance causing your contact dermatitis can be identified and avoided, your symptoms should improve and may even clear up completely.

 - a weaker cream if the eczema is mild

 - a weaker cream for use on your face, genitals or in the creases of your joints (such as your elbows), as your skin is thinner in these areas

 - a stronger cream to use on your palms and the soles of your feet, as the skin is thicker here

 How to use topical corticosteroids

 When using corticosteroids, apply the treatment in a thin layer to all the affected areas.
-Unless instructed otherwise by your doctor, follow the directions on the patient information leaflet that comes with your medication.
+Unless instructed otherwise by your doctor, follow the directions on the patient information leaflet that comes with your medicine.
 This will give details of how much to apply.

 During an episode of severe contact dermatitis, do not apply the corticosteroid more than twice a day.
 Most people only have to apply it once a day.